Fitrah-just/Face-Recognition-/README.md

 ### Benefits of Face Recognition with AI

-1.High-Level Security: Face Recognition systems supported by AI provide a high level of security, identifying individuals even in challenging situations.
+1. High-Level Security: Face Recognition systems supported by AI provide a high level of security, identifying individuals even in challenging situations.

-2.Access Management: The use of this technology in access management to restricted areas or sensitive information helps enhance control and reduce the risk of unauthorized access.
+2. Access Management: The use of this technology in access management to restricted areas or sensitive information helps enhance control and reduce the risk of unauthorized access.

-3.Crime Recognition: In law enforcement, this technology can assist in identifying and tracking criminals more efficiently.
+3. Crime Recognition: In law enforcement, this technology can assist in identifying and tracking criminals more efficiently.

-4.Identity Management: In a business context, Face Recognition aids in employee identity management, optimizing attendance processes and reducing internal security risks.
+4. Identity Management: In a business context, Face Recognition aids in employee identity management, optimizing attendance processes and reducing internal security risks.

 ![face](https://github.com/Fitrah-just/Fitrah-Ramadhan/assets/84637046/250574ca-d1bd-430b-aa29-c42f0b705f98)